BradenThomp/DiscordBot/README.md

 MongoDB is an optional install https://www.mongodb.com/

-The Following instructions require Docker to execute: https://www.docker.com/
+The following instructions require Docker to execute: https://www.docker.com/

 1. Download and unzip the project.
 2. Update the token in Main.py to the token of your application registered in the initial setup.
 3. If not running from a raspberry pi make sure all references to RPi.GPIO are commented out.
-This can not be installed on any OS besides raspian and currently I have not found a way to enable/disable based on OS.
+This cannot be installed on any OS besides raspian and currently I have not found a way to enable/disable based on OS.
 4. If not using MongoDB set USE_MONGO = False in Main.py to mock the database.
 5. Create a Docker image.